NoteweeP/datapulse/records/2412/threads/dp_241213_002_thread_syria_crisis.md

 - Seeking diplomatic backing
 - Want protection of democratic values

 ⏰ Time is critical.
 The survival of this democratic experiment in the Middle East hangs in the balance.
-International community's response could determine the future of religious freedom and stability in the region. #MiddleEast #Democracy
+International community's response could determine the future of religious freedom and stability in the region. #SyriaCrisis #MiddleEast

+Source: CBN News Report (Dec 12, 2024) via @CBNNews

+Follow @_datapulse for more analysis on global developments 🌐

-#DataPulse #GlobalSecurity #Democracy #ReligiousFreedom
+#Democracy #ReligiousFreedom #GlobalSecurity

+---
+Source URL: [Video] CBN News Report - December 12, 2024